Hello everyone! 🙂

 ‘Nativity 3: Dude, Where’s My Donkey?!’ is the latest in the ‘Nativity’ film series so far.
 It stars Martin Clunes and Catherine Tate in it, as I’ve also seen them in ‘Doctor Who’.
 There’s also Marc Wootton, Adam Garcia, Ralf Little, Jason Watkins and Celia Imrie.
 This film isn’t as good as the first two movies.

-But I still enjoyed Martin Clunes who I’ve seen in the ‘Doctor Who’ story, ‘Snakedance’, and ‘Goodnight Mr. Chips’ and Catherine Tate is well-known as Donna Noble in ‘Doctor Who’.
+But I still enjoyed Martin Clunes who I’ve seen in the ‘Doctor Who’ story, ‘Snakedance’, and ‘Goodbye Mr. Chips’ and Catherine Tate is well-known as Donna Noble in ‘Doctor Who’.
 This film has Martin Clunes as Jeremy Shepherd who loses his memory and has to get married to his fiancée.

 These three ‘Nativity’ movies feature plenty of bizarre moments as well as plenty of laugh-out-loud humour.
 I’m glad I’ve seen them, as I’ve been able to enjoy the talents of stars like Martin Freeman; David Tennant; Martin Clunes and Catherine Tate for these pretty special Christmas movie delights.